xtjoeytx/GServer-v2/bin/docs/npcserver.md

 ### Communicating with a clientside script

 It is not easy to communicate with a NPC's clientside script.
-The client will not process any `triggeraction` events that did not originate from the client itself, so you can't trigger the NPC.
+The client will not process any `triggeraction` events that did not originate from the client itself, so you can't trigger the NPC's clientside script directly.
-Hacks can be done using the `shoot` command, but that is not recommended.
-You should rewrite scripts to communicate in the other direction instead.
+Hacks can be done using the `shoot` command, but that is not recommended; instead, you should rewrite scripts to communicate in the other direction.

-One exception to this is the ability to `triggeraction` a client's weapon scripts:
+One exception to this is the ability to `triggeraction` a client's weapon script:

     triggeraction 0,0,clientside,weapon name,params;